mryujitanaka/Ubuntu-Post-Install-Script/README.md

 <br>

+## &#9888;Attention!

+While this project is fully compatible with Ubuntu-based OSes, I'm currently using Zorin-OS 16.3 Lite.
+So, all the updates that I've been implementing have been made based on my needs using my system.
+Therefor, you may find something that you don't like, or that you don't need, or need to update.
+If any of these cases are yours, feel free to modify the code as per your requirements as per the [license](https://github.com/mryujitanaka/Ubuntu-Post-Install-Script#-license) of this project.

 <!-- About The Project -->
 <h2><strong>&#x1F9D0 About the Project</strong></h2>
     <p>This project was created specifically to meet my needs after installing an Ubuntu-based OS on my computer.
 However, since the script I created was so good (at least for me), I decided that it was not fair to keep it just for myself.
 So I thought: "why not share it with the world?".</p>